fhoedemakers/pico-infonesPlus/README.md

 Use this software at your own risk!
 I will not be responsible in any way for any damage to your Pico and/or connected peripherals caused by using this software.

+I also do not take responsability in any way when damage is caused to the Pico or display due to incorrect wiring or voltages.

 ## Controller support
 The emulator supports these controllers: